 - While the lentils cook start your first tempering.
 Heat the oil in a saucepan over medium low heat.
 Add the onions and cook until they start to brown.
 Add the green chili and garlic ginger paste.
 Stir and cook another minute or so.

-- Push the onion mixture to the side.
+- Push the onion mixture to the side of the pan.
 There should be some oil in the middle of the pan.
 If there isn't add a little more.
 Add the cumin powder, kasoor methi, salt and chili powder.
 Stir.
 Pay attention.
 You don't want your spices to burn.
 If it looks like the mixture is dry add a bit more oil.
 Cook for 30-45 seconds.

 - Add the tomatoes and stir to combine everything.
 Simmer until the tomatoes start to break down.
 Add a bit of water if it starts to get too dry.